deepset-ai/haystack-evaluation/README.md

 # haystack-evaluation

-This repository contains examples on how to use Haystack to build RAG architectures and evaluate their performance using human annotated datasets.
+This repository contains examples on how to use Haystack to evaluate systems build with Haystack for different tasks and datasets.

-Check out the following sections for more details:
+This repository is structured as:

 - [Evaluations](evaluations/README.md)